carleeno/elevenlabs_tts/README.md

+# DEPRECATED

+### Please use the official integration [here](https://www.home-assistant.io/integrations/elevenlabs)

+Thanks for all the love and support this got early on, I wasn't able to maintain it after 2024 so I'm very happy to see @sorgfresser pick up the torch and do the work to get it directly into HA.

 # ElevenLabs TTS for Home Assistant

 This integration allows you to use ElevenLabs API as a text-to-speech provider for Home Assistant.